arinifthh/arinifthh/README.md

 ## Hi There! 👋
 Arini here!
 I'm currently a 3rd-year Data Engineering student at UTM JB.

-Through my coursework, I’ve gained hands-on experience in machine learning, data analytics, web development, and cloud technologies (SAP).
+Through my coursework, I’ve gained hands-on experience in machine learning, data analytics, web development, and cloud technologies.

 But what really excites me is data, turning raw numbers into stories.
 I enjoy designing dashboards, uncovering insights from messy datasets, and experimenting with new data tools (if only there were more hours in a day!).